thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-06-14-rashin-fahandej-award-of-distinction-ars-electronica.markdown

 description : "Rashin Fahandej has been awarded the Prix Ars Electronica Award of Distinction in Digital Music and Sound Art for A Father's Lullaby." tags   : a-fathers-lullaby
 ---
 Rashin Fahandej has been awarded the Prix Ars Electronica Award of Distinction in Digital Music and Sound Art for [A Father's Lullaby](/projects/a-fathers-lullaby/).
-The project was [incubated as part of](https://thoughtworksarts.io/blog/rashin-fahandej-awarded-volumtric-filmmaking-residency/) Rashin's residency at ThoughtWorks Arts.
+The project was [incubated as part of](https://thoughtworksarts.io/blog/rashin-fahandej-awarded-volumtric-filmmaking-residency/) Rashin's residency at Thoughtworks Arts.

 {% include image file='rashin-fahandej.jpg' %}